codership/documentation/galeracluster/source/documentation/notification-cmd-example.rst

    #!/bin/sh -eu

    # This is a simple example of wsrep notification script (wsrep_notify_cmd).
-   # It will create 'wsrep' schema and two tables in it: 'membeship' and 'status'
+   # It will create 'wsrep' schema and two tables in it: 'membership' and 'status'
-   # and fill them on every membership or node status change.
+   # and insert data into them on every membership or node status change.
    #
    # Edit parameters below to specify the address and login to server.